parthak314/RISCV-Team5/README.md

 <br>

 The following instructions are accurate for all versions of our implementation, execpt for `superscalar`.
 Specific instructions on testing it can be found within the `superscalar` branch itself.

+For the versions with full RV32I implementation, we have also written extra test cases to test full functionality, called along with the provided test in `doit.sh`.
+Please refer to the respective branch `README.md` documents for more information.

 To access each version,
 ```bash